-Penn State University is committed to ensuring the campus community receives timely, accurate, and useful information in the event of a significant emergency or dangerous situation on campus that poses an immediate threat to the health and safety of campus community members.
-Penn State University will immediately notify the campus community upon confirmation of an emergency or dangerous situation.
-Penn State University uses the emergency notification system, RAVE, to provide alerts via PSUALERT.
+The Pennsylvania State University is committed to sending its campus community timely, accurate, and useful information in the event of a significant emergency or dangerous situation on campus that poses an immediate threat to the health and safety of campus community members.
+Penn State will immediately notify the campus community upon confirmation of an emergency or dangerous situation.
+Penn State uses the emergency notification system, RAVE, to provide alerts via PSUALERT.
 PSUALERT is an emergency notification service available to students, faculty and staff.
 PSUALERT is a closed, opt-out system.
 PSUALERT can be used to send emergency messages within minutes of the occurrence of an incident.
-Penn State's emergency communication system is multimodal, covering various forms of media.
-Twitter accounts for all twenty-four locations are available to individuals that do not have Penn State e-mail addresses.
-All Penn State e-mail addresses are automatically entered in the system and cannot be removed by the user.
-All of the twenty-four campuses have access to PSUALERT for posting.
+Penn State's emergency communication system is multi-modal, covering various forms of media.
+Twitter accounts for all twenty-three Penn State locations are available to individuals that do not have Penn State e-mail addresses.
+All Penn State e-mail addresses are automatically entered into the system and cannot be removed by the user.
+All of the twenty-three campuses have access to PSUALERT for posting.